ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 ------------------------------------------------------------------------------------------------------------------------

-Search Background by entering text
+Search Materials by entering text
 **********************************

-This allows you to search for a background by typing the name of the background (It work with the tag Restrictions if you need)
+This allows you to search for a material by typing the name of the material (It work with the tag Restrictions if you need)

 .. note::
     This function will search for all the materials in the selected library, it will exclude the non-selected libraries, so make sure